wpswings/track-orders-for-woocommerce/README.md

 - Track order with three immersive templates
 - Order tracker button for customers
-- Show the icon for order status in the order table
+- Show the icon for order status in the order table.
-- Track orders using the unique order id only
+- Track orders using the unique order id only.
-- Third-party Live Shipment Tracking (FedEx)
+- Third-party Live Shipment Tracking (FedEx).
-- Enable Live Map Package Tracking Using Google Map
+- Enable Live Map Package Tracking Using Google Map.
-- Let customers & guests export orders in a CSV file
+- Let customers & guests export orders in a CSV file.
-- Email notifications for order status in WooCommerce
+- Email notifications for order status in WooCommerce.
-- Show additional order details
+- Show additional order details.
 - Create and use the custom order status.
+- Share Tracking URL on WhatsApp.

 ### WHAT PREMIUM VERSION OF WOOCOMMERCE ORDER TRACKER OFFERS